TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

    :c:member:`~PyTypeObject.tp_dictoffset` should be set to ``-4`` to indicate that the dictionary is at the very end of the structure.

-   The real dictionary offset in an instance can be computed from a negative :c:member:`~PyTypeObject.tp_dictoffset` as follows::
+   The real dictionary offset in an instance can be computed kutoka a negative :c:member:`~PyTypeObject.tp_dictoffset` as follows::

       dictoffset = tp_basicsize + abs(ob_size)*tp_itemsize + tp_dictoffset